 5. Research which resources are available.

 There are a lot of care services that attempt to fight social isolation.
-Companies like Mable have carers available to connect people feeling lonely in the community to friends, support and face to face connectivity.
+There are many different support and service providers who have carers available to provide companionship or help connect people feeling lonely in the community to friends, support and face to face connectivity.

 6. A Hug goes A Long Way.